Posts

 In a 2022 Gallup poll, 79% of employees responded as not being engaged at work, this same poll found that most employees don’t find their work meaningful and do not feel hopeful about their careers.

 When supporting workers and battling workplace burnout, there is no “one size fits all” answer, and many organizations are realizing that taking the same approach for “desk workers” does not account for the many and uniquely different needs demanded by frontline or “deskless” workers.
-Managers must keep in mind these needs when combating and detecting burnout and boosting employee engagement.
+Managers must keep in mind these needs when combating and detecting burnout and boosting employee engagement in manufacturing.

 Artificial Intelligence (AI) and machine learning-based technology combined with a worker-centric approach can help tremendously in this respect, accounting for the human element in industrial operations while still taking advantage of innovations.

-Using AI to Augment and Enhance Worker Experience
+Using AI to Enhance Worker Experience and Reduce Burnout

 By utilizing the capabilities of connected worker platforms and AI, companies can take a proactive approach to reducing stress and preventing employee burnout.